roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

             -   You can select **Enable Backup** to back up disk data.
             -   If you select an **enhanced SSD** as the system disk, you can also set a custom **performance level** for the disk.

 You can select higher performance levels for enhanced SSDs with larger storage capacities.
-For example, you can select performance level 2 for an enhanced SSD with a storage capacity of over 460 GiB.
-You can select performance level 3 for an enhanced SSD with a storage capacity of over 1,260 GiB.
+For example, you can select performance level 2 for an enhanced SSD with a storage capacity of more than 460 GiB.
+You can select performance level 3 for an enhanced SSD with a storage capacity of more than 1,260 GiB.
 For more information, see [Capacity and PLs of ESSDs](/intl.en-US/Block Storage/Block Storage overview/Enhanced SSDs.md). |
             |**Mount Data Disk**|**Enhanced SSDs**, **SSDs**, and **ultra disks** are supported.
 You can enable disk **encryption** and **backup** when you mount data disks. |
             |**Operating System**|Only the AliyunLinux 2.xxxx operating systems are supported.|
             |**Logon Type**|            -   Key pair logon.
                 -   **Key Pair**: Select an SSH key pair from the drop-down list.
-                -   **create a key pair**: Create an SSH key pair if no SSH key pair is available.
+                -   **create a key pair**: Create an SSH key pair if none is available.
 For more information about how to create an SSH key pair, see [Create an SSH key pair](/intl.en-US/Security/Key pairs/Use an SSH key pair/Create an SSH key pair.md).
 After the key pair is created, set it as the credential that is used to log on to the cluster.
-            -   Set the password.
+            -   Password logon.
                 -   **Password**: Enter the password that is used to log on to the nodes.
                 -   **Confirm Password**: Enter the password again. |
             |**Key Pair**|

         -   If you select **Add Existing Instance**, you must add at least two worker nodes.
 You must also set **Duration**, **Auto Renewal**, **Operating System**, **Logon Type**, and **Key Pair** based on the preceding settings.
-    2. Configure advanced settings of worker nodes.
+    2. Configure advanced settings of the worker nodes.

         |Parameter|Description|
         |---------|-----------|
         |**Node Protection**|Specify whether to enable node protection.

 **Note:** By default, this check box is selected.
-The nodes in the ACK cluster cannot be deleted in the console or by calling the API.
+This way, nodes in the cluster cannot be deleted in the console or by calling the API.
 This prevents user errors. |
         |**User Data**|You can enter custom scripts.
-Customized scripts are automatically executed after the nodes are initialized. **Note:** Nodes that run Windows support Batch and PowerShell scripts.
+Custom scripts are automatically executed after the nodes are initialized. **Note:** Windows nodes support Batch and PowerShell scripts.
 Before you encode the content in Base64, make sure that the first line includes \[bat\] or \[powershell\].
-Nodes that run Linux support shell scripts.
+Linux nodes support shell scripts.
 For more information about the supported formats, see [cloud-init](https://cloudinit.readthedocs.io/en/latest/topics/format.html) and [Prepare user data](/intl.en-US/Instance/Manage instances/User data/Prepare user data.md).

 If your script file is larger than 1 KB, we recommend that you upload the script to an Object Storage Service \(OSS\) bucket and pull the script from the internal endpoint of the OSS bucket. |
         |**Custom Image**|**Note:** Do not use custom images.
 Some images may not support confidential computing. |